dialex/start-testing/docs/concepts/purpose.md

   - ✔ Increases customer loyalty.
   - ✘ Can lead to eternal chasing of trends and competitors.

+Quality is a moving target — it adapts to its changing context (e.g. time, priorities, trends).
 Stakeholders will form a *perception* of the current quality based on their values, knowledge, skills and past experiences.
 Given the diversity of stakeholders, each will have a different perception of quality.
-That's why you cannot _assure quality_ to all of them.
+That's one of the reasons why you cannot _assure quality_.

 > Apple shipped the first version of Hypercard with about 500 known bugs in it, yet the product was a smashing success.
 The Hypercard QA team chose the right bugs to ship with.
 They also chose the right features.
 >
 > — [James Bach](http://www.satisfice.com/articles/gooden2.pdf)

 Even though you cannot guarantee quality, you can do your best effort to pursuit it.
 Thus the **purpose of testing** is to measure and maximise quality delivered, while minimising risk to an acceptable level.
 The more we test, the more we know about our products.
-With that knowledge, teams can make informed decisions on what to do with the product.
+With that knowledge, teams can make informed decisions on how to improve the product.

 ### Testing is...